ALIVEisHERE001/ALIVE-Conceptmapper/README.md

     ## 🧠 Design Notes

-    This project was conceived with human-in-the-loop design in mind and tailored specifically for "ALIVE-Conceptmapper" in the "ai_consciousness" domain, implemented in Python.
+    This project was conceived with distributed systems resilience in mind and tailored specifically for "ALIVE-Conceptmapper" in the "ai_consciousness" domain, implemented in Python.

     ## 📐 Architecture Sketch